sdurz/ubot/README.md

 # uBot
-uBot is a minimalistic Telegram BOT API library for Golang that aims to be complete, idiomatic and extensible.
+*uBot* is a minimalistic [Telegram BOT API](https://core.telegram.org/bots/api/) library for Golang that aims to be complete, idiomatic and extensible.

 ## Overview
-uBot is a bot framework for Telegram Bot API that I'm writing to support my own bot implementations.
+*uBot* is a bot framework for [Telegram BOT API](https://core.telegram.org/bots/api/) that I'm writing to support my own bot implementations.

-Instead of providing a full API mapping, uBot relies on [axon](https://github.com/sdurz/axon) for JSON handling, which in turn is a minimal wrapper around Golang JSON marshal/unmarshal functionalities.
+Instead of providing a full API mapping, *uBot* relies on [axon](https://github.com/sdurz/axon) for accessing JSON data, which in turn is a minimal wrapper around Golang JSON marshal/unmarshal functionalities.

-It features a simple but extensible mechanism for message routing and filtering that allows the developers to write, reuse and compose their own [matchers](https://pkg.go.dev/github.com/sdurz/ubot#Matcher) and [handlers](https://pkg.go.dev/github.com/sdurz/ubot#Handler).
+It features a simple but extensible mechanism for message routing and filtering that allows the developers to write, reuse and compose their own [`Matcher`s](https://pkg.go.dev/github.com/sdurz/ubot#Matcher) and [`Handler`s](https://pkg.go.dev/github.com/sdurz/ubot#Handler).

-The methods of Telegram bot API are mappped one on one onto the [Bot](https://pkg.go.dev/github.com/sdurz/ubot#Bot) object.
+The methods of [Telegram BOT API](https://core.telegram.org/bots/api/) are mappped one on one onto the [Bot](https://pkg.go.dev/github.com/sdurz/ubot#Bot) object.

 The messages that are sent to the server are to be composed as specified on [Telegram's BOT API reference](https://core.telegram.org/bots/api).
 There's no need to memorize an additional layer nor coding conventions (in turn there's no guarantee that the sent messages are well formed, beware of HTTP 400 errors).

-Messages are plain _axon_ objects:
+Messages are plain *axon* objects:

 ```golang
 sentMsg, err := bot.SendMessage(axon.O{